galeo/transient-showcase/README.md

 ```

-This is a difficult example, but once you understand the pieces, you can see some of the magit variables in action like `magit--git-variable` and its many subclasses.
+This is a difficult example, but once you understand the pieces, you can see some of the magit variables in action like<code>magit--git-variable</code>and its many subclasses.

-Revisit the section on [detangling setting, saving and history](#org581af80).
+Revisit the section on [detangling setting, saving and history](#org80724d9).
 Watching the values update will make it clear what representations are being stored, where, and when.

 ### Reading custom infix values

-**Note**, however you store and rehydrate will affect how you read, so try to make it just work with `transient-read-arg`, unlike this example (TODO).
+**Note**, however you store and rehydrate will affect how you read, so try to make it just work with<code>transient-read-arg</code> unlike this example (TODO).

 ```elisp